lextm/jekyll-theme-chirpy/_posts/2017-5-14-the-stupid-story-of-installing-monodevelop-7.md

 Thus, after so many days of ignorance, I decided earlier today to try again, by installing a Fedora box.
 Well, then you will find that how ugly [the existing documentation](https://fedoraproject.org/wiki/MonoDevelop) is.

-Yes, isn’t it well written?
+Yes, isn't it well written?
 Nope, till you try the steps you immediately hit lots of issues.

-My machine runs FlatPak 0.6.12, and it does not like the “--from” syntax at all and keep saying
+My machine runs FlatPak 0.6.12, and it does not like the `--from` syntax at all and keep saying

-> "error: Operation not supported”
+> "error: Operation not supported"

 And it was only via Google I learned that maybe I should first use wget to download the links to text files and then feed them to the naughty flatpak command.
 It really sucks if its developers never realize such issues.